 A meringue is essentially a fluffy baked good made by whipping egg whites together with sugar.
 Once baked, meringues should be crispy on the outside and soft and marshmallowy on the inside.

-Traditionally meringues (such as this blueberry pavlova), are baked and then garnished with various fresh fruits, berries, sauces and served as a dessert.
+Traditionally meringues (such as this blueberry pavlova), are baked and then garnished with various fresh fruits, berries, and sauces and served as a dessert.

 Soft vs crispy meringues.